George Dixon (MP): Legacy

 Dixon established Bridge Street Technical School in 1884: when it moved to new premises in 1888 it was renamed George Dixon Higher Grade School; and when it was rebuilt in 1906, George Dixon School.
 Its successor schools are George Dixon Primary School and George Dixon Academy in Edgbaston.

 Indirectly, Dixon gave his name to the fictional character PC George Dixon, who first appeared in the film The Blue Lamp (1950), produced by a former pupil at George Dixon School, Sir Michael Balcon, and subsequently in the TV series Dixon of Dock Green (1955–1976).

 Family

 In 1855 Dixon married Mary Stansfeld (died 1885), sister of politician James Stansfeld, and daughter of James Stansfeld, a judge in Halifax.
-The architect Arthur Stansfield Dixon was their son: in all they had three sons and five daughters.
+The architect Arthur Stansfield Dixon was their son: in all they had three sons and three daughters.

 Archives

 George Dixon's letters are held at the Cadbury Research Library (University of Birmingham).